Whitleynl/dashboard/README.md

 ## Dependencies

 Key dependencies include Dash for the web framework, Pandas for data manipulation, Matplotlib and Plotly for data visualization, and the OpenAI Python client for natural language processing.
-A full list of dependencies is available in the `requirements.txt` file. // << we should make this

-## Running Tests

-This project does not include a test suite currently.

 ## License

-// not sure about this
+The Automated Data Visualization Dashboard is released under the [MIT License](https://opensource.org/licenses/MIT).
+See the [LICENSE](https://github.com/Whitleynl/dashboard/blob/main/LICENSE) file for more details.

 ## Contact Information